alankshi/Lost-Abandoned/README.md

 # Lost

-Legacy, no longer being worked on, new version is in progress
+no longer being worked on, new version is in progress

 https://binarykiwiz.github.io/Lost/